Jamie Malone's award-winning Grand Cafe in south Minneapolis has closed

 Established in 2006 at the corner of 38th and Grand by Dan and Mary Hunter, the Grand Cafe was reborn in 2017 under the tutelage of chef Jamie Malone.
 Malone and her team quickly won national praise for the kitchen's whimsical approach to Parisian classics — including a Paris-Brest pastry filled with chicken liver mousse that landed on the cover of Food and Wine magazine when the Grand Cafe was named a 2018 Restaurant of the Year.

-Malone’s version of the Grand Cafe served its last dinner Nov.
-14. A statement released by the building owners noted that “the changing landscape for fine dining in the Twin Cities followed by the pandemic,” has proven a challenging situation for many local restaurants.
+Malone's version of the Grand Cafe served its last dinner Nov.
+14. A statement released by the building owners noted that "the changing landscape for fine dining in the Twin Cities followed by the pandemic" has proved a challenging situation for many local restaurants.

 Malone told the Star Tribune that the pandemic "created opportunities to rethink and reimagine restaurants, take stock of what works and what doesn't.
 There are so many things that have been status quo in the past, that just didn't serve the business or its employees well.
 Now is our chance to do that and create a better world for restaurant workers."